ScriptAddicts/hiring/senior_product_manager.md

 ## Requirements

-* **Experience:** 5+ years of experience in a product management at a software company, preferably a SaaS
+* **Experience:** 5+ years of experience in an engineering, UX, or QA role at a software company, preferably a SaaS
 * **Language:** completely fluent English, French is a plus but not necessary.
 Did I mention you should write well?
 * **Project management:** Our products have a ton of users, and prioritisation can be really challenging.
 You need to be extremely organized and flexible.
 * **Tools:** you know and love Google Workspace, and ideally, you have experience with Jira, Github, Zendesk or equivalent